Blue light acne treatment

 How does it work?

 The bacteria in acne release porphyrins.
-These are naturally occurring substances in the body, arising from the breakdown of haemoglobin in red blood cells.
+These are naturally occurring substances in the body, arising during the synthesis of of haem in red blood cells.
 When porphyrins absorb light of certain wavelengths, free radical damage is produced, and this destroys the bacteria.
 Blue light acne treatment uses a narrow-band, high-intensity blue light source that is readily absorbed by porphyrins released by the bacteria causing acne.

 Former light therapies used UV light (usually UVB), which can be damaging to skin.
 Hence UV light is no longer used to treat acne and blue light devices currently available for use do not contain ultraviolet (UV) light.